 3. Cronyism nepotism

 However, cronyism is similar to nepotism.
-It is the act of favouring and giving undue advantages such as hiring or promoting to friends or colleagues rather than relatives.
+It is the act of favoring and giving undue advantages, such as hiring or promoting, friends or colleagues rather than relatives.

 How to spot nepotism in the workplace?

 After learning about nepotism and its types, you must know how to spot nepotism in the workplace.
-Below is the list of the signs that show favouritism in the work environment.
+Below is a list of the signs that show favoritism in the work environment.

 1. They are under-qualified and have no relevant skills